zimfw/zimfw/README.md

   * A module at an absolute path, that is already installed:
     `zmodule /usr/local/share/zsh-autosuggestions`
   * A module with a custom fpath: `zmodule zsh-users/zsh-completions --fpath src`
-  * A module with a custom initialization file:
+  * A module with a custom initialization file, and with git submodules disabled:
-    `zmodule spaceship-prompt/spaceship-prompt --source spaceship.zsh` or
+    `zmodule spaceship-prompt/spaceship-prompt --source spaceship.zsh --no-submodules` or
-    `zmodule spaceship-prompt/spaceship-prompt --name spaceship`
+    `zmodule spaceship-prompt/spaceship-prompt --name spaceship --no-submodules`
   * A module with two custom initialization files:
     `zmodule sindresorhus/pure --source async.zsh --source pure.zsh`
   * A module with a custom initialization command: